SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ### Improving programmer experience

 Now when you open an inspector you cannot see well the dice that compose the die handle.
 Click on the `dice` instance variable and you will only get a list of `a Dice` without further information.
-What we would like to get is something like `a Die (6)` or `a Die (10)` so that in a glance we know the faces a die has.
+What we would like to get is something like `a Die (6)` or `a Die (10)` so that at a glance we know the faces a die has.

 ```
 DieHandle new